Cnasboll/HLF25-2/v04/README.md

   image_url TEXT NULL
 ```

-The `id` is a `Uuid`, `gender` and `alignment`, `height_system_of_units` and `weight_system_of_units` are mapped from enums (the system of units `imperial` or `metric` are saved for scalars to direct the preferred formatting to match the data source). `external_id` is mapped from the field `id` in the `Hero` dto / api spec in `superheroapi.com` that will be integrated in the next release.
-The column `aliases` stores an encoded JSON-array as I couldn't be bothered to create another table and pray to the SQL gods for forgiveness. `locked` indicates that the hero has been manually entered or amended and should not be reconciled with the API until it's first explicitly _unlocked_.
+The `id` is a `Uuid`, `gender` and `alignment`, `height_system_of_units` and `weight_system_of_units` are mapped from enums (the system of units `imperial` or `metric` are saved for scalars to direct the preferred formatting to match the data source).
+When synching with the external source, `external_id` is mapped from the field `id` in the `Hero` api spec in `superheroapi.com`.
+The column `aliases` stores an encoded JSON-array as I couldn't be bothered to create another table and pray to the SQL gods for forgiveness. `locked` indicates that the hero has been manually entered or amended, and should therfore not be reconciled with the API until it's first explicitly _unlocked_.

 NB: I don't know how to parse
 ```